Best User Retention Tools & Software to Keep More Customers

 Unlike its competitors, Heap records ALL user actions, not just those it has been told to track.
 That makes Heap much quicker and easier to set up, deploy and start getting results from.

 This is really helpful, as it means you don’t have to decide on everything that matters in the user journey before you start implementing your analytics platform.

 Heap provides a complete, historical dataset you can refer back to – whereas the other platforms will miss anything you didn’t tell them to keep an eye out for.

 Heap is also designed for teams.
 Data is available to everyone in an organization.

-Heap’s free plan is fairly limited and it can become expensive quickly.
+But the main drawback is that Heap’s free plan is fairly limited and it can become expensive quickly.

-Iteratively adds a different value proposition – it actually integrates with all your data sources (including Amplitude, Mixpanel, and Google Analytics) to give you a ‘single source of truth’ and declutter your analytics:
+Iteratively adds a different value proposition – it actually integrates with all your data sources (including Amplitude, Mixpanel, and Google Analytics) to give you a ‘single source of truth and declutter your analytics:

 Iteratively was designed to make sure that no valuable insights get lost in cross-department communication and to bring your whole company ‘on the same page.’

-So if you feel your product managers, data scientists and developers are not speaking the same language in your company due to ‘data clutter’ – Iteratively may be the best option for you.
+So if you feel your product managers, data scientists, and developers are not speaking the same language in your company due to ‘data clutter’ – Iteratively may be the best option for you.